tschroedter/Selkie.Geometry/README.md

 # Selkie.Geometry

 The Selkie.Geometry project creates a NuGet package.
 This package contains classes for 2D geometry calculations.
-It defines primitves like angle and distance.
+It defines primitives like angle and distance.
 Shapes like circles, lines, arc segments and polylines.
-Multple calculators e.g. to find intersection points and tangents.
+Multiple calculators e.g. to find intersection points and tangents.

 # Examples:
 * To-do here